Yluro/cosmochlore/README.md

 This program is licensed under the GNU General Public License v3.0 (GPL-3.0).
 See the LICENSE file or https://www.gnu.org/licenses/gpl-3.0.html for full terms.

+Portions of this software are based on cosymlib (shp.f90), Copyright (c) 2021 Pere Alemany, Efrem Bernuz, Abel Carreras and Miquel Llunell, licensed under the MIT License.

 ## References

 1. Cirera, J., Ruiz, E., & Alvarez, S. (2005).
 Continuous Shape Measures as a Stereochemical Tool in Organometallic Chemistry.
 Organometallics, 24(7), 1556–1562. https://doi.org/10.1021/om049150z